-Gordon has specialist expertise in children’s cases, with a particular emphasis upon child care, adoption, Special Guardianship and related matters.
+He has specialist expertise in children’s cases, with a particular emphasis upon childcare, adoption, Special Guardianship and related matters.
 Gordon has vast experience in acting in large numbers of these types of cases since 1980.
-He has acted for all parties including parents, family members, adopters, local authorities and interveners suspected of causing harm to children.
+He has acted for all parties including parents, family members, adopters, Local Authorities and interveners suspected of causing harm to children.
 For many years now the majority of Gordon’s work has been representing children themselves, usually on the instructions of their Guardians.

 Gordon holds the Law Society Specialist Accreditation in Children Law.
-He has been a member of this accreditation since it was first created as the Childcare Panel in about 1983 (and then became the Children Panel).
+He has been a member of this accreditation since it was first created as the Childcare Panel (then the Children Panel) in about 1983.
 For many years, Gordon was one of the Assessors, who assessed other Solicitor’s ability to join the Panel.
 Gordon is now the Law Society’s Chief Assessor for this accreditation, dealing with Appeals against Assessor’s decisions and advising and assisting the Law Society in the ongoing development of the accreditation.

-Gordon is a Higher Court Advocate (Civil Proceedings) since 2004.
-He believes in providing a complete service including advocacy.
+Being a Higher Court Advocate (Civil Proceedings) since 2004, he believes in providing a complete service including advocacy.
 He appears as an Advocate at all levels of the Family Court, in the Family Division of the High Court and where appropriate the Court of Appeal.

 Gordon also has specialist expertise in the law relating to the regulation of Children’s Services, ranging from childminders and daycare providers to children’s homes and adoption and fostering agencies.
 He has extensive experience of conducting and acting as Advocate in Care Standards cases before the First-tier Tribunal (Health, Education and Social Care Chamber) and Upper Tribunal in such matters.

-Gordon is also a Recorder (i.e. a part time Judge).
-He was initially appointed to sit in the Crown Court and this has now been extended to enable him to sit in children’s cases in the Family Court and as a part time Judge in the General Regulatory Chamber of the First-tier Tribunal.
+Gordon was appointed as a Recorder (i.e. a part time Judge) in 2009.
+He was initially appointed to sit in the Crown Court and this has now been extended and he sits in children’s cases in the Family Court.

 Back to our people